-This guide summarises the main points regarding blade mounting and use.
-It helps you to get the best out of you and your skates so that you can focus on the game.
+This guide summarises the main points of blade mounting and use.
+It helps you get the best out of you and your skates so that you can focus on the game.

 The blades are your grip on the ice.
-They give you your speed and strength, but most of all they give you confidence under all circumstances.
+They give you your speed and strength, but most importantly, they give you confidence under all circumstances.
 We hope that RamonEdge will bring you quality experiences when skating–Perfection on Ice!

 Caution!
 When handling skate blades, be extra careful and always use protective equipment to avoid injury.